 The business environment is becoming increasingly complex; so too are the decisions today’s business leaders are being asked to make.
-Yet many decisions are made without a thorough knowledge of those complexities and without understanding their consequences.
-As a result, decisions far too often fail to produce the desired results.
-How can leaders make better decisions?
-By employing the concepts of “systems thinking.”
+As a result, many decisions are made without a thorough knowledge of those complexities and without understanding their consequences.
+Too often, they fail to produce the desired results.
+Systems thinking can help leaders make better decisions.

 Time: 8 a.m. – 12:00 p.m.